bergbpb/bbdesign-portfolio/README.md

-# Welcome to Ben Berg's GitHub Profile!
+# Welcome to Ben Berg's GitHub Profile! 👏

-Hi there!
-I'm Ben, a passionate web developer with a knack for creating dynamic and user-friendly web applications.
+Hello!
+I'm Ben, a passionate web developer and designer with a knack for creating dynamic and user-friendly web applications.
-Welcome to my GitHub profile, where you can explore some of my projects, contributions, and learn more about my skills and expertise.
+Welcome to my GitHub profile, where you can explore some of my projects and learn more about my skills and expertise.

 ## 🚀 About Me

-I'm a web developer with experience in:
+I'm a web developer and designer with experience in:

 **Front-end Technologies**:

-- HTML,
+- HTML
-- CSS,
+- CSS
-- SASS,
+- SASS
-- JavaScript,
+- JavaScript
-- React,
+- React
-- Vue.js,
+- Vue
 - Webpack

 **Back-end Technologies**:

-- Node.js,
+- Node.js
 - Express
+- MySQL
+- PHP

 **Tools & Platforms**:

+- Jest
-- Git,
+- Git
 - Jira

 I love turning ideas into reality and constantly seek to improve my skills and knowledge.
-When I'm not coding, you might find me gardening or playing music. 🎸
+When I'm not coding, you might find me gardening or playing music. 🪴 🎸

 ## 🔧 Projects